 If your spending all sorts of money putting your message in from of tons of people but they’re all the WRONG people you’re just wasting it.

 The best way to build a strong marketing message is to first know your audience at the deepest level possible.
 To understand their problems and their pains.
-What are they seeking?
+What exactly are they seeking?

 Are they seeking money?
 Career help?
 Looking to start a side business?
 Help with promoting a product or service like my author who wants an online presence?
 To work remotely from home?